Updated

 What IT procurement actually means for a Canadian business

 IT procurement services for Canadian SMBs cover hardware lifecycle planning, SaaS licence management, vendor consolidation, total cost of ownership analysis, and compliant asset disposal.
-Done properly, a managed procurement program replaces reactive buying with a 3-year roadmap that aligns IT spend to business headcount, role changes, and technology refresh dates.
+Done properly, a managed procurement program from Fusion Computing replaces reactive buying with a 3-year roadmap that aligns IT spend to business headcount, role changes, and technology refresh dates.

 SaaS licence management audits what you actually use against what you are paying for.
 According to Zylo’s 2026 SaaS Management Index, 46% of SaaS licences go unused across North American organisations.
 For a 60-user Canadian business paying for Microsoft 365 E5 across every seat because a previous provider never rationalized the licence mix, that translates to thousands of dollars per year in avoidable spend.